Gyungbu/beta_meta/README.md

 	2. python exe application version : 'beta_meta_exe'

 The list of required packages for 'python script version' is shown in the 'requirements.txt' file.
+When you run the command below, the package will be downloaded.

 	$ pip install -r 'The Absolute path of beta_meta.py file'